launchdarkly/featureflags/README.md

 For all known issues, visit the LaunchDarkly [support page](https://support.launchdarkly.com/) for help.

 ## Contributions
-Our SDKs are all open source, and we encourage pull-requests and other contributions from the community.
+Our guide and SDKs are all open source, and we encourage pull-requests and other contributions from the community.
+If you have a suggestion or correction for our guide feel free to commit a pull request on this repo and it will be reviewed.

 When contributing please ensure that you do the following:
- 1. Read through our [Contributor’s Guide](http://docs.launchdarkly.com/docs/sdk-contributors-guide) before submitting any pull requests.
+ 1. Read through our [Contributor’s Guide](http://docs.launchdarkly.com/docs/sdk-contributors-guide) before submitting any SDK pull requests.
  2. Create a new branch for each different change.
- 3. Maintain the same style and formatting as existing SDKs.